 Pin the tail on the donkey

-Paint a tail-less donkey on a sturdy piece of board that will stand up to being outside.
-Create a fabric tail with a sticky end.
+First, paint a tail-less donkey on a sturdy piece of board.
+Next, create a fabric tail with a sticky end.
 Blindfold players and invite them to pin the tail in the right place.
-Anyone who gets the tail close to the donkey's backside wins.
-Charge 20p a go.
+Anyone who gets the tail close to the donkey’s backside wins a small prize.